dsyer/kubernetes-intro/README.md

 error: Metrics not available for pod default/app-5f969c594d-79s79, age: 65h4m54.173475197s
 ```

-But you _can_ install it using the manifests in the [source code](https://github.com/kubernetes-sigs/metrics-server/blob/master/deploy/kubernetes/) (or this [gist](https://gist.github.com/hjacobs/69b6844ba8442fcbc2007da316499eb4)).
-It is available here as well:
+But you _can_ install it using the manifests in the [source code](https://github.com/kubernetes-sigs/metrics-server/blob/master/deploy/kubernetes/).
+You might need to tweak the deployment of the `metrics-server` to allow it to access the k8s API.
+A manifest is available here:

 ```
 $ kubectl apply -f src/k8s/metrics